-The proposed legislation authorizes counties to protect public aesthetics by requiring vegetative screening around ground-based solar projects.
-Counties would be permitted to develop regulations governing the construction and maintenance of the earth berms.
+The proposed legislation authorizes counties to protect public aesthetics by requiring vegetative screening around commercial wind or solar energy facilities.
+Earth berms can be required for ground-based solar projects and counties can develop regulations governing the construction and maintenance of the permissible earth berms.